-Dates I was there: 13-15 July 2010 After a not-so-cultured lunch of Caesar Salad at the Pret-A-Manager in the IFC Mall, we hopped on the MTR and headed over the the cable car we needed to catch to get to the Tian Tan Buddha.
-It was a pretty picturesque way to travel, above the water and the green mountains below.
+After a not-so-cultured lunch of Caesar Salad at a Pret-A-Manager in the IFC Mall, we hopped on the MTR and headed over to the cable car station that would take us to see the Tian Tan Buddha.
+It was a pretty picturesque way to travel, above the water and over the green mountains below.
 Continue reading “Hong Kong Part Four: Tian Tan Buddha and a Wanchai Ladies’ Night”

-Date I was there: 11-12 July 2010 As our big Gap Year trip drew closer towards its end, my travel buddy and I were still not inspired to get out of bed early and as 12.45pm, our host came to chase us out of bed.
-We all went out to Kowloon with a stop off at a View Point for… wait for it… some views of the suspension bridge to be precise), as we headed towards the New Northern Territories for some impressive scenery around the Gold Coast.
-We wandered up and down the Piazza, looking at different stalls that were situated near the water edge.
+As our big Gap Year Adventure drew closer towards its end, The Gap Year Buddy and I were still not inspired to get out of bed early and, at 12.45pm, The HK Friend came to chase us out of bed.
+The three of us went out to Kowloon with The HK Friend’s mum, stopping off at a View Point for… wait for it… some views (of the suspension bridge to be precise), as we headed towards the New Northern Territories for some impressive scenery around the Gold Coast.
+We wandered up and down the Piazza, looking at different market stalls that were situated near the water edge.
 We even got a cartoon done of us as a little memento – out of all of us, I think mine was the closest resemblance.

-Date I was there: 9-10 July 2010 In the morning, The Gap Year Buddy, The HK Friend and I all went out to Aberdeen for a late lunch of noodle soup which consisted of beef, pork, squid balls, fish balls and some other bits and bobs, just in case that wasn’t enough.
-Afterwards, we decided that that was quite enough excitement for the time being and so went back to the flat and crashed by the pool, under the clouds.
+In the morning, The Gap Year Buddy, The HK Friend and I all went out to Aberdeen for a late lunch of noodle soup which came with beef, pork, squid balls, fish balls and some other bits and bobs, just in case that wasn’t enough.
+Afterwards, we decided that that we’d had enough excitement for the time being and so went back to the flat and crashed by the pool, under the clouds.
 Despite the lack of sun, it was still hot enough for us to sleep on the sun-loungers – we are from England after all, this was still basically tropical compared to what we were used to.

-Bucket List number 43: see the seven wonders are probably a regular feature on bucket lists: Christ the Redeemer, Petra, the Great Wall of China, Chichen Itza, the Taj Mahal and Machu Picchu with either the Pyramids of Giza or the Colosseum taking the last place.
-With the exception of the latter I haven’t been to any.
+I think the seven wonders are probably a regular feature on bucket lists everywhere: Christ the Redeemer, Petra, the Great Wall of China, Chichen Itza, the Taj Mahal, Machu Picchu and the Colosseum – with the Pyramids of Giza taking an honorary position as the last remaining wonder of the ancient world.